KEMENGTING/Dashboard/README.md

 # Dashboard by Python Dash

 <p>This is an Automated, Interactive, End To End Dashboard web application built by <strong><em>Python Dash</em></strong> and <strong><em>SQL</em></strong>, and deployed through <strong><em>Heroku</em></strong>.</p>
-<p>The main purpose of the application is to update and upload daily data (mobile app) to track key metrics.
-In the meanwhile, it is accessible and also allows people to quickly grasp the current situation.</p>
+<p>The main purpose of the application is to update and upload daily data (mobile app) from database to a dashboard which help people track key metrics of the product.
+It is accessible and also allows people to quickly grasp the current situation.</p>

 # Why Dash ?
 Dash is the original low-code framework for rapidly building data apps in Python, R, Julia.<br>